adrelanos/aeternity-wiki/Research-and-Theory.md

 ## State Channels

 The state channel design in æternity enables off-chain verification of data and smart contracts.
-If the verification in the channel failes, the blockchain is asked to resolve.
-This, in return permits high transactional throughput and parallel processing of smart contracts.
+If the verification in the channel fails, the blockchain is asked to resolve.
+This, in return, permits high transactional throughput and parallel processing of smart contracts.

-Therefore, the programmability of complex relationships for large numbers of users and handling high volume of products and information in parallel is æternity's strong suit.
+Therefore, the programmability of complex relationships for large numbers of users and handling a high volume of products and information in parallel is æternity's strong suit.
 Only the parties who participated in a smart contract know about the contents of that smart contract.

 When a channel is settled on-chain, the only way it changes the blockchain state is by changing account balances.
-No contract state is stored on-chain, so all channels are independent from each other.
-Transaction speed is limited only by bandwidth, so the æternity system can scale as well as known centralised solutions available today.
+No contract state is stored on-chain, so all channels are independent of each other.
+Transaction speed is limited only by bandwidth, so the æternity system can scale as well as known centralized solutions available today.
 For more information, refer to
 [State Channel](http://www.jeffcoleman.ca/state-channels/)